Arthur-Lozano/Arthur-Lozano.reading-notes/README.md

 - 2. Be inspired by the success of others
 - 3. Learn from **criticism**.
 ---
+Include a level-1 heading titled Reading Notes
+Include a description of what this web site is about Include a level-2 heading for each course, ie:
+Code 102 - Intro to Software Development
+Code 201 - Foundations of Software Development
+Code 301 - Intermediate Software Development
+Code 401 - Advanced Software Development

 ### My name is Arthur Lozano and I enjoy camping, coding, and spending time outside.
 Check out my [github](https://github.com/Arthur-Lozano)

+## Code 102 - Intro to Software Development

 - [class 1 Reading Notes](class1.md)